 Children ask this endless line of questions because their curiosity is still broad: they don’t have any knowledge base to fall back on.
 The problem with a thing we “know” is that we can become stagnant, and assume that we understand everything because we understand a little.
 We all fall prey to the classic Iceberg principle of skill and knowledge:

 Except children, of course, who assume that they don’t know something, and in doing so learn much faster than adults.
 Their constant questions are them poking under the water looking for more iceberg.

-Spaghetti sauce aside, that experience made me reflect on my own day-to-day.
+That experience with my niece made me reflect on my own day-to-day.
 Specifically, I thought about how she asked questions to better understand the world around her and, thus, make decisions within it.